 Simplification and speed

-With 48% of Millennials admitting that they had abandoned digital banking processes because they were too complicated or took too much time, investing in a robust digital banking platform that offers a seamless experience is key to customer loyalty.
 “The digital banking experience is so important to Millennials that they would be more likely than older generations to focus more on their finances if it were easier to use, navigate and understand,” Alkami says.

-Demand for personalization and education
+Growing demand for personalization and education

 After growing up during the 2008 global financial crisis, many Millennials continue to face economic challenges as adults, including high student loan debt, increased housing costs, and high interest rates and inflation.
 They have also faced more urgent economic headwinds, such as recovering financially after losing their jobs or experiencing furloughs during the Covid-19 pandemic.